Cushing's syndrome

 A 30% rating requires: With striae, obesity, moon face, glucose intolerance, and vascular fragility.
 A 100% rating requires: As active, progressive disease, including areas of osteoporosis, hypertension, and proximal upper and lower extremity muscle wasting that results in inability to rise from squatting position, climb stairs, rise from a deep chair without assistance, or raise arms.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Cushing's syndrome?
+What happens at the C&P exam for Cushing's syndrome?

 Get a Personalized Rating Analysis